jaqcquesndav/Wanzo/API_DOCUMENTATION.md

     - `GET /api/expenses`: List expenses.
         - Query Params: `page`, `limit`, `dateFrom`, `dateTo`, `categoryId`, `sortBy`, `sortOrder`.
     - `POST /api/expenses`: Create a new expense.
+        - This endpoint should support `multipart/form-data` if attachments are sent directly with the expense data, or a separate endpoint for attachments might be used.
+The backend will handle uploading files to Cloudinary and storing the URLs.
     - `GET /api/expenses/{id}`: Get a specific expense.
     - `PUT /api/expenses/{id}`: Update an expense.
+        - This endpoint should also support `multipart/form-data` if attachments can be updated.
     - `DELETE /api/expenses/{id}`: Delete an expense.
 - **Expense JSON Structure (Example):**
   ```json